-Pruning Evergreens and Early Spring Perennial Care
+Pruning Evergreens: Early Spring Perennial Care and Summer Shaping

 Pruning evergreens can feel a little nerve-wracking, especially when the plant has been in your landscape for years and you do not want to cut too much.
 The goal is not to make every shrub look perfectly shaped.
 The goal is to clean up winter damage, guide healthy growth, and help the plant keep a natural form that works in your landscape.